(Corrects spelling of Kelley Bierce in Skadden item.)

 AOL said it intends to return a “significant portion” of the sale proceeds to shareholders.

-Skadden, Arps, Slate, Meagher & Flom is representing luxury travel-bag maker Tumi Holdings Inc. (TUMI) in its initial public offering.
+Skadden, Arps, Slate, Meagher & Flom is representing luxury travel-bag maker Tumi Holdings Inc. (TUMI:US) in its initial public offering.
 Cravath, Swaine & Moore represented the lead underwriters Goldman Sachs Group Inc., Credit Suisse Group AG and JPMorgan Chase & Co.
-(JPM)
+(JPM:US)